scipp/scipp/doc/type-erased-prototype.md

 - `Dimension::Spectrum`, applies to all variables that depend on the spectrum (but not the detector).
 Key examples are `SpectrumNumbers`, `SpectrumDefinitions` (mapping from spectrum to one or multiple detectors), `SpectrumInfo` (or an equivalent representation based in individual independent variables for positions, rotations, ...), `EventLists`, and histogrammed data.
 - `Dimension::Tof`, applies mainly to variables X, Y, and E of histogrammed data, but see also discussion above regarding variable-length histograms (`Tof` is probably a bad name since it may be anything derived from it, but see discussion on units above).
 - Multiple masking could be supported, e.g., for both `Dimension::Detector` to mask detectors as well as for `Dimension::Spectrum` and `Dimension::Tof` for masking (bins of) spectra.
-  Should we have first-class masking support, i.e., as a feature built into `Dataset` that is handled automatically in many cases?
+  - Should we have first-class masking support, i.e., as a feature built into `Dataset` that is handled automatically in many cases?
+    It is not really clear what this means.
+  - Reversible masking has been requested.
+    Can achieve that by taking into account masking variables, e.g., when plotting or fitting data.
+    Only certain operations operate in a way that makes masking irreversible.
+    They key example is `Rebin`, which, when given a `Dataset` containing `Histogram` and `BinMask` variables, could return a `Dataset` without masking since it was irreversibly absorbed into the data.

 ## Interface mock-up